Magic Chef Dual Zone Beverage Cooler Review (Updated | Jun 10th)

 Installation and Ventilation

-• Prioritize adjustable or removable shelving to accommodate oversized craft beer bottles or champagne magnums.
+• Prioritize removable or adjustable shelves to fit oversized craft beer bottles or champagne magnums.

-• Opt for units with UV-resistant glass doors to protect wine from light damage and improve thermal insulation.
+• Ensure the unit features UV-resistant or tinted double-pane glass to protect wine from light damage and improve energy efficiency.

 FAQs